RetroColossus/chicken-quiz/readme.md

   ## Array with Objects

-   * used an array with ojects to pull questions with answers
+   * used an array with objects to pull questions with answers

   ## CSS